CIBC-Internal/python/Doc/library/asyncio-eventloop.rst

    * *reuse_address* tells the kernel to reuse a local socket in TIME_WAIT state, without waiting for its natural timeout to expire.
-If not specified will automatically be set to True on UNIX.
+If not specified will automatically be set to ``True`` on UNIX.

+   * *reuse_port* tells the kernel to allow this endpoint to be bound to the same port as other existing endpoints are bound to, so long as they all set this flag when being created.
+This option is not supported on Windows.

    This method is a :ref:`coroutine <coroutine>`.

+   .. versionchanged:: 3.5

-   On Windows with :class:`ProactorEventLoop`, SSL/TLS is not supported.
+      On Windows with :class:`ProactorEventLoop`, SSL/TLS is now supported.

    .. seealso::

       The function :func:`start_server` creates a (:class:`StreamReader`,
       :class:`StreamWriter`) pair and calls back a function with this pair.

+   .. versionchanged:: 3.5.1

+      The *host* parameter can now be a sequence of strings.

-.. method:: BaseEventLoop.create_unix_server(protocol_factory, path=None, \*, sock=None, backlog=100, ssl=None)
+.. coroutinemethod:: AbstractEventLoop.create_unix_server(protocol_factory, path=None, \*, sock=None, backlog=100, ssl=None)

-   Similar to :meth:`BaseEventLoop.create_server`, but specific to the socket family :py:data:`~socket.AF_UNIX`.
+   Similar to :meth:`AbstractEventLoop.create_server`, but specific to the socket family :py:data:`~socket.AF_UNIX`.

+   This method is a :ref:`coroutine <coroutine>`.

    Availability: UNIX.

+.. coroutinemethod:: BaseEventLoop.connect_accepted_socket(protocol_factory, sock, \*, ssl=None)

+   Handle an accepted connection.

+   This is used by servers that accept connections outside of asyncio but that use asyncio to handle them.

+   Parameters:

+   * *sock* is a preexisting socket object returned from an ``accept`` call.

+   * *ssl* can be set to an :class:`~ssl.SSLContext` to enable SSL over the accepted connections.

+   This method is a :ref:`coroutine <coroutine>`.
+When completed, the coroutine returns a ``(transport, protocol)`` pair.

+   .. versionadded:: 3.5.3

 Watch file descriptors